neumino/neumino.github.io/movies.md

-### Sing
+### Rogue One: A Star Wars Story
-*Released on 2016-12-08, vote average 4*
+*Released on 2016-12-14, vote average 6*

-A koala named Buster recruits his best friend to help him drum up business for his theater by hosting a singing competition.
+A rogue band of resistance fighters unite for a mission to steal the Death Star plans and bring a new hope to the galaxy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Zvjmt4pwtdg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LAL9ELEW2xk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>